 Unite the solar car community by involving organizers, officials, scrutineers, judges and observers from across all ISF-recognized competitions to participate in running the event.

-The next USC will be held in the UAE in 2023 with an exciting route that will traverse most of the Emirates.
-The event is comprised of scrutineering/qualifying followed by 6 days of on-road challenge as follows:
+The next USC will be held in Abu Dhabi, UAE on 5-7 January 2023.
+The event is comprised of scrutineering/qualifying followed by 3 days of on-track challenge.

 The official Rules and Regulations document may be requested by emailing competitions@GlobalEEE.org.